goauthentik/authentik/website/docs/user-group/user/index.md

 title: About users
 ---

-In authentik you can create and manage users with fine-tuned access control, session and event details, group membership, super-user rights, impersonation, and password management.
+In authentik you can create and manage users with fine-tuned access control, session and event details, group membership, super-user rights, impersonation, and password management and recovery.

 To learn more about working with users in authentik, refer to the following topics: